This 2020 Jeep Gladiator Owner Is So Disappointed, He’s Getting Rid of It

 The Jeep Gladiator was one of the most anticipated new car unveils of 2019.
 So much so that Tyler Hoover, an automotive YouTuber, placed an order for one of the early Launch Edition Gladiators.
-After one year of ownership, Tyler’s newest video states that he’s so disappointed with it that he’s decided to get rid of it.
-According to Tyler, the Gladiator began disappointing before it even arrived.
+After one year of ownership, Hoover’s newest video states that he’s so disappointed with it that he’s decided to get rid of it.
+According to Hoover, the Gladiator began disappointing before it even arrived.

 The Jeep Gladiator Launch Edition arrived after the normal models

-According to Tyler, the Launch Editions should’ve been the first trucks to arrive.
+According to Hoover, the Launch Editions should’ve been the first trucks to arrive.
 Unfortunately, normal models made it onto dealer lots sooner.
 The main purpose of purchasing a Launch Edition was to get it soon enough to produce one of the first videos on YouTube with a Gladiator.
 Keep in mind the Launch Edition is a fully-loaded truck with an MSRP of $62,310.

 The Gladiator covered just 3,000 miles since new

 Like any Jeep Gladiator owner, Hoover decided to take his off-roading pickup truck on some trails.
 That’s where Hoover noticed that the Gladiator had some significant flaws.
 According to Hoover, the Gladiator is quite long, making it difficult to manage small tight trails.
 This means that the Gladiator is only able to handle specific trails that can handle its footprint.
 As a result, Hoover opted to use a shorter Wrangler while off-roading, leaving his brand-new truck at home.